Kristina01111000/lavendersite/README.md

 images on lavender page as big as they can be
 - set up tax in woocommerce
 - add availability of all plants + line about when they can be picked up
-- all plants added
 - add description + pick up itme for all plants
 - add sort by catogory on shop page
 - set up optin monster
-- test the paypal in store? might be fixed
 - finish all ot the item descriptions
-- blue host down sat morning between 10:20 and noon

-Zoom meeting tomorrow @ 9
-set up sample bundle page so she can look at it is payment working?
+set up sample bundle page so she can look at it

 - finish job section
 - need to make it more obvious that there is no shiping, only pick up